cortisiko/stockAnalysis/README.md

 DEMO
 ---------------
-When you search a stock symbol a few [finanical ratios](https://www.investopedia.com/financial-ratios-4689817) about the stock is displayed:
+When a user enters a stock symbol a few [finanical ratios](https://www.investopedia.com/financial-ratios-4689817) about the stock is displayed:
 ![StockAnalysisHomePage](http://g.recordit.co/Ms9TtEM4I9.gif)